openhab/openhab-alexa/docs/USAGE.md

 It requires installing the [IP Camera binding](https://www.openhab.org/addons/bindings/ipcamera/) to create a [HLS live stream](https://www.openhab.org/addons/bindings/ipcamera/#hls-http-live-streaming), and running your [openHAB server behind a reverse proxy](https://www.openhab.org/docs/installation/security.html#running-openhab-behind-a-reverse-proxy) that can be accessed over HTTPS on your local network and port 443 using a valid SSL certificate.

 Once setup, configure the item linked to the binding `hlsUrl` channel and set the metadata parameter `proxyBaseUrl="https://openhab.myserver.tld"` pointing to your openHAB subdomain proxy base URL.
 This will cause the skill to provide a stream URL to your Echo device, when requested, that should be accessible at `https://openhab.myserver.tld/ipcamera/camera1/ipcamera.m3u8` along with a static image URL, replacing the extension with `.jpg`.
+If your server requires basic authentication, set the `username` and `password` parameters.

 * Supported item types:
   * String